tfpauly/draft-taps-quic-mapping/draft-taps-quic-mapping.md

 # Introduction

-This document defines a Transport Services mapping, as defined in {{!I-D.ietf-taps-impl}} for the QUIC protocol {{!RFC9000}}.
+This document defines a Transport Services mapping, in accordance with {{Appendix A of I-D.ietf-taps-impl}}, for the QUIC protocol {{!RFC9000}}.
 This mapping, presented in {{mapping}}, allows QUIC to be used with the calls defined in the Transport Services API {{!I-D.ietf-taps-interface}}.